Kuma uses Docker for local development and integration testing, and we are transitioning to Docker containers for deployment as well.

 You can connect to a running container to run commands.
 For example, you can open an interactive shell in the web container:

-docker exec -it kuma_web_1 /bin/bash make bash # Same command, less typing
+docker-compose exec web /bin/bash make bash # Same command, less typing

 To view the logs generated by a container: